GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (59) .md

 **Duration**: 1 hour

-**Effect**: A creature you touch becomes enchanted in such a way that it treats clouds, and thick vapourous substances (like a harsh fog or smoke) as a solid object. this cause it to be able to stand atop such a material and potential form it, but also causes it to function like a barrier to it.
+**Effect**: A creature you touch becomes enchanted in such a way that it treats liquids as a solid object. this cause it to be able to stand atop such a material and potential form it, but also causes it to function like a barrier to it.
 The narrator determines if a substance is considered as hard as wood, stone, or metal to them- but clouds are functionally as stone to the subject.

 **At Higher Tiers**: Each tier beyond minimum increases the duration by 2 hours.

-**Critical Failure**: You have managed to reeally mess up the enchantment.
-The subject is prone for 1d4 rounds times the spell's tier and your are petrified for a number of rounds equal to the spell's tier as a msyterious fog encases around you.
+**Critical Failure**: You have managed to invert the enchantment.
+Yourself and the subject cannot swim in liquids and instead sinks to the bottom, having to walk along he surface at the bottom for the duration.

 ### Z (2